c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 This notes will teach you fundamental knowledge needed to design and build object-oriented software systems.

 # 2. [Why you should learn Object-Oriented Design?](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)

+- Learn basic syntax.
+- Design a software system by applying common object-oriented programming principles.
+- Learn how to describe our design so that others can understand it clearly.
+- Learn how to answer object-oriented related questions during job interviews.

 # 3. [What's covered in this book ?](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 4. [Prerequisites](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)
 # 5. [Software Development Methodologies](https://github.com/c4arl0s/uml-and-object-oriented-design-foundations#uml-and-object-oriented-design-foundations---content)